icopy-site/awesome/docs/awesome/awesome-audit-algorithms.md

 - [Membership Inference Attacks Against Machine Learning Models](http://ieeexplore.ieee.org/document/7958568/) - (Symposium on Security and Privacy) *Given a machine learning model and a record, determine whether this record was used as part of the model's training dataset or not.*
 - [Practical Black-Box Attacks against Machine Learning](https://dl.acm.org/citation.cfm?id=3053009) - (Asia CCS) *Understand how vulnerable is a remote service to adversarial classification attacks.*
 ### 2016
+- [Algorithmic Transparency via Quantitative Input Influence: Theory and Experiments with Learning Systems](https://www.andrew.cmu.edu/user/danupam/datta-sen-zick-oakland16.pdf) - (IEEE S&P) *Evaluate the individual, joint and marginal influence of features on a model using shapley values.*
+- [Auditing Black-Box Models for Indirect Influence](https://arxiv.org/abs/1602.07043) - (ICDM) *Evaluate the influence of a variable on a black-box model by "cleverly" removing it from the dataset and looking at the accuracy gap*
+- [Iterative Orthogonal Feature Projection for Diagnosing Bias in Black-Box Models](https://arxiv.org/abs/1611.04967) - (FATML Workshop) *Performs feature ranking to analyse black-box models*
 - [Bias in Online Freelance Marketplaces: Evidence from TaskRabbit](http://datworkshop.org/papers/dat16-final22.pdf) - (dat workshop) *Measures the TaskRabbit's search algorithm rank.*
 - [Stealing Machine Learning Models via Prediction APIs](https://www.usenix.org/conference/usenixsecurity16/technical-sessions/presentation/tramer) - (Usenix Security)  [(Code)](https://github.com/ftramer/Steal-ML) *Aims at extracting machine learning models in use by remote services.*
 - [“Why Should I Trust You?”Explaining the Predictions of Any Classifier](https://arxiv.org/pdf/1602.04938v3.pdf) - (arXiv)  [(Code)](https://github.com/marcotcr/lime-experiments) *Explains a blackbox classifier model by sampling around data instances.*